Skip to content

 Kildamhnait

-You can learn more about the history of Achill on the official tourism website, including a fascinating 17th century prophecy about the island’s former railway system that actually came true.
+The official tourism website offers more information about Achill’s history, including a fascinating 17th-century prophecy about the island’s former railway system that came true.

 Pubs and Food:

-To add to its cuisine, County Mayo organises The Achill Seafood Festival in mid-summer around July, which offers the best delicious gourmet seafood in Ireland with plenty of restaurants and pubs participating in events.
+County Mayo organises The Achill Seafood Festival in mid-summer, around July, to complement its cuisine.
+This festival offers the best delicious gourmet seafood in Ireland, with plenty of restaurants and pubs participating in events.

 Arts and Culture:

-Both organised and impromptu music sessions are held frequently in pubs on the island.
+Pubs on the island frequently hold both organized and impromptu music sessions.
 Scoil Acla is a summer school that has taught traditional Irish music for over a century, so you can be sure to hear some great music during your stay!

-If you are an experienced musician you are more than welcome to join in during the session!
-You can check out the Achill tourism’s weekly event listings to see what’s on during your stay!
+If you are an experienced musician, you can join in during the session!
+Check out Achill Tourism’s weekly event listings to see what’s on during your stay!

-There are a wide variety of fish species and marine features for scuba divers and snorkelers.
-The snorkelling experience at Achill is one we can’t wait to try!
+There is a wide variety of fish species and marine features for scuba divers and snorkelers.
+We can’t wait to try the snorkelling experience at Achill!

-With any water based activity make sure to be safe.
-Don’t attempt to go snorkelling or any partake in any other water based activity without professional supervision and assistance.
+With any water-based activity, make sure to be safe.
+Don’t attempt snorkelling or other water-based activities without professional supervision and assistance.
 Check lifeguard schedules and weather conditions before you enter the sea.

 Land Based Activities